 About the Instant Pot Vortex Plus

-The Instant Pot Vortex Plus Air Fryer is, as of now, exclusive to Walmart.
+The Instant Pot Vortex Plus Air Fryer was initially exclusive to Walmart.
+But now it is also at Kohls.
 I am assuming/hoping that will change at some point, but for now you have to order it or get it in the store at Walmart.
 The vortex is another 7 in 1 Kitchen appliance from Instant Pot, but this time, instead of pressure cooking and slow cooking, it focuses on air frying and baking etc. It includes 7 programs:

 - Air Fry